Pandaqi/Pandaqi-Studio/pandaqi-studio/content/info/contact/index.md

 {{< custom-entry-banner id="2" title="itch.io" bg="itch_bg" thumb="itch_logo" class="green" >}}

-itch.io is the online game marketplace where all my projects can be downloaded and/or purchased!
+This is the trusted online marketplace where all my **video game** projects can be downloaded and/or purchased!

 I also regularly give feedback to others, update my games there, and participate in game jams.